magore/hp85disk/README.md

   * You have the hp85disk emulator attached to your HP85 with a GPIB cable
     * Strongly advise having no other devices attached just durring setup/testing
       * This is to avoid other GPIB bus address conflicts initially - you can update addresses later
-  * You have a Ubuntu Linux desktop - used for all my examples
+  * You have an Ubuntu Linux desktop - used for all my examples
-  * All Text and configuration files used with the emulator MUST plain text format only (8 bit ascii)
+  * All Text and configuration files used with the emulator MUST plain text format only (8 bit ASCII)
      * Please NO Unicode - both file names and file formats!
   * You have a serial terminal program installed - for example minicom
   * You need a FAT32 format blank SD Card